Bang Kwang Central Prison: Death row

-Chaovaret Jarubon, the last executioner in Thailand to kill by gunfire, died in 2012, having executed 55 prisoners during his career.
+Chaovaret Jaruboon, the last executioner in Thailand to have performed an execution by shooting, died in 2012, having executed 55 prisoners during his career.
 He wrote an autobiography in 2006, The Last Executioner, and co-wrote A Secret History of the Bangkok Hilton, with Pornchai Sereemongkonpol.

+Notable inmates

+Jonathan Wheeler: a British man arrested for drug smuggling in Thailand in 1994, served 16 months in Klong Prem Prison before being moved to Bang Kwang when he received a 50 year sentence.
+Wheeler would go on to become one of the longest serving western inmates in Thai prison after spending more than 18 years behind bars.
+He chronicled his story in the book, The Tiger Cage: 18 Years in Thai Prison.